ExpediaGroup/graphql-component/README.md

 - `importedTypes` - getter that returns an array of imported types.
 - `resolvers` - getter that returns resolvers.
 - `schema` - getter that returns an executable schema.
-- `bindings` - getter that returns bindings to imported partials resolvers.
+- `bindings` - getter that returns [graphql-binding](https://github.com/graphql-binding/graphql-binding) to imported partials resolvers.
 - `fixtures` - getter that returns fixtures.

 ### Activating fixtures